-The vision of Empower Generations is that all learners will possess the knowledge, skills, and confidence to achieve health and wellness, raise healthy and happy children, master academic standards, develop a strong understanding of subject matter, and collaborate effectively with the community in which they live.
-Empower Generations' transfer records indicate that a majority of its learners have chronically struggled with attendance, GPA, stable housing or family situations, and discipline in traditional school settings.
-The program is not only designed to help young parents navigate education and parenting, but also encourages them to reframe their learning.
-As a strength-based program, the school considers each learner as being "at promise".
+The vision of Empower Generations is that all learners will possess the knowledge, skills, and confidence to achieve health and wellness, raise healthy and happy children, master academic standards and develop a deep understanding of subject matter, and collaborate effectively with the community in which they live.
+All learners will graduate with awareness of and preparedness for the endless possibilities of their future while meeting rigorous and attainable graduation requirements.

-Through a trauma-sensitive lens, an emphasis on health and wellness, and developing community partnerships, Empower Generations' personalized learning environment provides learners with multiple ways to demonstrate proficiency of the Common Core Standards.
+Through competency-based learning, a trauma-sensitive lens, an emphasis on health and wellness, and developing community partnerships, Empower Generations' personalized learning environment provides learners with multiple ways to demonstrate proficiency of the Common Core Standards.
 The school offers a learner-centered, competency-based approach to education that focuses on project-based learning and social-emotional learning principles while adhering to state standards.
 Social-Emotional Learning (SEL) is the process through which children and adults understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
-Empower Generations' Schoolwide Learner Outcomes were carefully selected to develop the whole child with a focus on both academic and social-emotional learning.
-These include: academic rigor, college and career readiness, critical thinking, curiosity, gratitude, grit, growth mindset, optimism, purpose, self control, social intelligence, and zest.
-Twice a year, learners and facilitators alike reflect on student growth in each of these areas through use of the iLEAD Comprehensive Growth Card.

 Learner performance and achievement are measured by a variety of summative and formative assessments that are aligned to state standards and reflect proficiency measures required by the California Assessment of Student Performance and Progress (CAASPP).
-To support instructional decision making, the school utilizes NWEA MAP (Measures of Academic Progress), an adaptive assessment tool approved by the California Department of Education (CDE), as one of several measures to monitor learner progress throughout the year.
+To support instructional decision-making, the school utilizes NWEA MAP (Measures of Academic Progress), an adaptive assessment tool approved by the California Department of Education (CDE), as one of several measures to monitor learner progress throughout the year.

-As a DASS school, Empower Generations works with foster, homeless and juvenile youth.
-The school has established many important partnerships with the community to deliver wrap-around services for social-emotional wellness, engagement and academic achievement.
+As a DASS school, Empower Generations works with foster, homeless, and juvenile youth.
+The school has established many important partnerships with the community to offer wrap-around services for social-emotional wellness, engagement, and academic achievement.
 Through the implementation of professional learning on diversity, equity, and inclusion, it is Empower Generations' goal to build engaging educational experiences with a focus on each learner's unique strengths to cultivate a love for learning.
 School staff works with each learner to develop an individualized learning plan with an emphasis on academic and SEL goals.
-The staff also incorporates a variety of methods and best practices including professional learning, implementation of intentional teaching strategies, analysis of learner performance data, Multi-Tiered Systems of Support (MTSS), and the revision of instruction as necessary to educate all learners and address the unique needs of English Learners (4.3%), Students with Disabilities (26.1%), Socioeconomically Disadvantaged (77.2%), those experiencing Homelessness (0%), and Foster Youth (1.1%).
+The staff also incorporates a variety of methods and best practices including professional learning, implementation of intentional teaching strategies, analysis of learner performance data, Multi-Tiered Systems of Support (MTSS), and the revision of instruction as necessary to educate all learners and address the unique needs of English Learners (6.2%), Students with Disabilities (32%), Socioeconomically Disadvantaged (76.5%), those experiencing Homelessness (0%), and Foster Youth (5%).
 At Empower Generations, personalized learning includes supporting English learners with integrated and designated language support during the school day and Students with Disabilities according to the needs of their individualized education plans providing them with the least restrictive environment possible.

 Empower Generations' learners will have an awareness of and preparedness for the endless possibilities of their future while meeting rigorous and attainable graduation requirements.
-Through the guidance of academic counselors, the school continues to prepare its learners for college and career through college-prep a-g coursework, Career Technical Education (CTE) pathways, college credit courses, and work-based learning opportunities.
+Through the guidance of academic counselors, the school continues to prepare its learners for college and career through UC a-g approved coursework, Career Technical Education (CTE) pathways, college credit courses, and WIOA-exclusive partnerships for workforce development.